PauFusco/Nontendo/README.md

 ```
 Info: To perform a special throw, hit the disc just before it arrives to you, throwing it up and letting you charge the throw.
 Then, press the throw button to perform the throw.

-*Dashes and a limited number of Special throws are included.*

 ## Links